SunPower Co. (NASDAQ:SPWR) Stock Position Trimmed by North Star Investment Management Corp.

 North Star Investment Management Corp. cut its position in SunPower Co.
 (NASDAQ:SPWR) by 7.6% during the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 39,000 shares of the semiconductor company’s stock after selling 3,200 shares during the quarter.
 North Star Investment Management Corp.’s holdings in SunPower were worth $488,000 at the end of the most recent quarter.

 Other large investors have also recently modified their holdings of the company.
 PNC Financial Services Group Inc. lifted its position in SunPower by 272.7% in the 2nd quarter.
 PNC Financial Services Group Inc. now owns 3,388 shares of the semiconductor company’s stock valued at $26,000 after purchasing an additional 2,479 shares during the last quarter.
-Tower Research Capital LLC TRC raised its position in shares of SunPower by 56.7% during the 1st quarter.
-Tower Research Capital LLC TRC now owns 10,809 shares of the semiconductor company’s stock worth $55,000 after buying an additional 3,909 shares in the last quarter.
+Tower Research Capital LLC TRC lifted its position in SunPower by 56.7% in the 1st quarter.
+Tower Research Capital LLC TRC now owns 10,809 shares of the semiconductor company’s stock valued at $55,000 after purchasing an additional 3,909 shares during the last quarter.
 Beacon Pointe Advisors LLC bought a new stake in shares of SunPower during the 1st quarter worth about $68,000.
 Victory Capital Management Inc. raised its position in shares of SunPower by 14.6% during the 1st quarter.
 Victory Capital Management Inc. now owns 14,877 shares of the semiconductor company’s stock worth $75,000 after buying an additional 1,892 shares in the last quarter.
 Finally, ProShare Advisors LLC bought a new stake in shares of SunPower during the 2nd quarter worth about $80,000.
 Hedge funds and other institutional investors own 39.29% of the company’s stock.

-A number of research firms have commented on SPWR.
-Barclays boosted their price target on shares of SunPower from $2.50 to $5.00 and gave the stock an “underweight” rating in a research report on Wednesday, July 22nd.
-Roth Capital dropped their price target on shares of SunPower from $11.00 to $10.00 and set a “neutral” rating on the stock in a research report on Wednesday, September 23rd.
-ValuEngine upgraded shares of SunPower from a “hold” rating to a “buy” rating in a research report on Friday, June 19th.
-BidaskClub upgraded shares of SunPower from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, September 30th.
-Finally, Raymond James restated a “hold” rating on shares of SunPower in a research report on Friday, August 14th.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating, six have issued a buy rating and one has given a strong buy rating to the company’s stock.
-The stock has an average rating of “Hold” and an average price target of $10.57.

 SunPower (NASDAQ:SPWR) last released its earnings results on Wednesday, August 5th.
 The semiconductor company reported ($0.22) earnings per share for the quarter, topping the consensus estimate of ($0.48) by $0.26.
 The firm had revenue of $352.91 million during the quarter, compared to analysts’ expectations of $314.85 million.
 On average, analysts anticipate that SunPower Co. will post -0.69 earnings per share for the current year.